andis-sprinkis/snippet/sh_text_split_extract_col_single_multi_char_delim.md

-# Extracting a single and a multi character sequence delimited text column in Shell
+# Extracting a single or a multi character sequence delimited text column in Shell

 Single character delimiter - printing the second text column, delimited by character `~`: